Ayodele-kayode/ACME_Data_analysis-projects/README.md

 order by count_of_brands desc

-Select – Returns selected columns
+Select – Allows you select the columns to return
 From – specifies the database and table to generate the result from.
 Where – filters the data to return from the database.
 In the below   query, the mobile phones with battery capacity greater than 5500 and fast charging less than 200kw.
 Group by – groups the brand uniquely.